 Just under a year ago the company that owns the Times-Picayune (Advance Publications, a Newhouse family operation) newspaper of New Orleans, stunned the city and journalists nationwide with the announcement that it would be cutting its print edition to three days a week, while focusing more intensely on its online operations.
 But now more print (and digital, for that matter) options are available in the Crescent City than last June. [more inside]

 Google’s Eric Schmidt and Jared Cohen published this piece in the November/December 2010 issue of Foreign Affairs.
 It was a notable step up from the “Cyberspace and Democracy” article in the same issue.
 In any case, Eric and Jared address the same core questions I am writing my dissertation on so here’s my take on what they had to say.

 Will the future of cinema be live or remixed?
 "There is a level of panic in Hollywood I haven’t seen for a while."
 So begins USC Professor Jon Taplin, also a producer of films by Martin Scorsese.
 Taplin speaks about Francis Ford Coppola's recent interview where the director states that "I think the cinema is going to live off into something more related to a live performance in which the filmmaker is there, like the conductor of an opera used to be."
 Taplin bemoans "the dearth of imagination in Hollywood", while the comments section lights up with various prognostications.

+School Girl banned from using sign language.
 Why do I feel theres more to this story than the article is providing?